hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And for the stage, strove something to supply;
 >
-> To this was prompted, as he'd heard it said,
+> To this was prompted, as heed heard it said,
 >
 > A thousand pounds for many a piece was paid;
 >